Rock and Roll Music has all the answers with unlimited powers.

 It’s only Rock and Roll, but even as a young kid, I really liked it.

 I grew up on L.A. radio listening to 93 KHJ, 95.5 KLOS, and the best radio station ever to exist on our planet, the late 94.7 KMET.
-Disc jockeys with names of Machine Gun Kelley, Jim Ladd, Ace Young, Jeff Gonzer, Real Don Steele, Paraquat Kelley, Frazier Smith, Bobby Ocean, Mary “The Burner” Turner, Dr. Demento, and my two all-time favorite DJ’s ever to have had the pleasure to listen to: Rita Wilde and Cynthia Fox.
+Disc jockeys with names of Machine Gun Kelley, Jim Ladd, Ace Young, Jeff Gonzer, Real Don Steele, Paraquat Kelley, Frazier Smith, Bobby Ocean, Mary “The Burner” Turner, Dr. Demento, and my favorite DJ’s ever Rita Wilde and Cynthia Fox.